FAQs on Hochul’s Daft Plan to Cancel Congestion Pricing

 Does delaying or canceling congestion pricing hurt companies doing MTA work?

 Yes!
 Congestion pricing would have paid for MTA workers to do $3.2 billion to do in-house capital projects.
 Canceling this work means uncertainty for the MTA’s workforce with potential hiring freezes or layoffs.
+Additionally, of the remainder of the funding spent on outside contractors, many of them have unionized workers.

 Has the MTA already spent a lot on congestion pricing?